termux/termux-gui/Protocol.md

   - Parameters:
     - id: The View id of a TextView, Button or EditText.
     - aid: The id of the Activity the View is in.
 - setChecked: Sets a RadioButton, CheckBox, Switch or ToggleButton to checked or unchecked explicitly.
-This does not emit an Event.
   - Parameters:
     - id: The View id.
     - aid: The id of the Activity the View is in.